 The following steps outline the administration of a grant from beginning to end.

-Program guidelines are written by the Mass Cultural Council program staff and distributed to our constituents.
+Program guidelines are written by Mass Cultural Council program staff and distributed to our constituents.

-The applicant submits an application to the Mass Cultural Council.
+The applicant submits an application to Mass Cultural Council.

-The Mass Cultural Council program staff convenes panels and the applications are reviewed.
-The panel makes funding recommendations to the Mass Cultural Council.
+Mass Cultural Council program staff convenes panels and the applications are reviewed.
+The panel makes funding recommendations to Mass Cultural Council.

-The Mass Cultural Council notifies the applicant of the funding recommendations and mails award packages to applicants approved for funding.
+Mass Cultural Council notifies the applicant of the funding recommendations and emails notification to applicants approved for funding.

-The grantee receives the award package and checks to make sure all the necessary forms and instructions are included.
+The grantee accesses the online award package and checks to make sure all the necessary forms and instructions are included.
 See program-specific requirements.

-The Mass Cultural Council processes the grant payment.
-For grants less than $5,000, the grantee is paid the amount in full upon receipt of a completed contract.
-Grants of $5,000 and above are generally paid 80 percent upon receipt of a completed contract.
-The final 20 percent is reimbursed to the grantee once a completed Final Report is submitted to the Mass Cultural Council.
+Mass Cultural Council processes the grant payment.
+For grants less than $7,000, the grantee is paid the amount in full upon receipt of a completed contract.
+Grants of $7,000 and above are generally paid 80 percent upon receipt of a completed contract.
+The final 20 percent is reimbursed to the grantee once a completed final report is submitted to Mass Cultural Council.
 It usually takes between four and six weeks to receive a payment.

 The grantee is responsible for submitting any interim narrative questions or updated financial information.
 See program-specific requirements.

-Once the grant period is complete, a final report is generally owed to the Mass Cultural Council.
-This report helps the Mass Cultural Council evaluate the grantee’s compliance with the requirements outlined in each contract.
-The report also asks for specific demographic information that the Mass Cultural Council needs to report to its’ funders.
+Once the grant period is complete, a final report is generally owed to Mass Cultural Council.
+This report helps Mass Cultural Council evaluate the grantee’s compliance with the requirements outlined in each contract.
+The report also asks for specific demographic information that Mass Cultural Council needs to report to its funders.
 The absolute drop-dead due date for this report is the last weekday in July.
 Due to strict state accounting requirements, there are no exceptions to this date.